Powder Coating Alloy Wheels in London: Durability, Finishes & Costs

 Final Thoughts

-If you’re considering refurbishing your wheels, our London workshop offers professional powder coating and repair services, from welding and straightening to complete refinishing.
-Contact us today for a free quote and let our team restore both the performance and appearance of your alloys.
+If you’re considering refurbishing your wheels, our London workshop offers professional powder coating and repair services — including safety-first inspection, straightening (where appropriate), and complete refinishing.
+Contact us for a quote and we’ll advise the right option for your wheels and driving conditions.

 Call 020 7859 4773 Serving London, Essex & surrounding areas.